Michael Moritz: Venture capitalist

-San Francisco Standard
+The San Francisco Standard

 The San Francisco Standard is a for-profit San Francisco-centric news web site, funded by Michael Moritz, with offices in the Mission District, using Instagram, Twitter, and YouTube.
 Griffin Gaffney is the CEO of the SF Standard as well as co-founder of Here/Say Media and TogetherSF, Moritz-funded 501(c)4 organizations.
 Griffin Gaffney is also a co-founder of PossibleSF.

 Honours

 In July 2010, Moritz was awarded an honorary fellowship from Cardiff University, where his father Alfred had previously been Vice-Principal and Professor of Classics.

-In July 2014 he was honoured as a fellow of Aberystwyth University.
+In July 2014, he was honoured as a fellow of Aberystwyth University.

 In November 2014, Moritz was awarded an honorary doctorate from the Hong Kong University of Science and Technology.

 Moritz was appointed Knight Commander of the Order of the British Empire (KBE) in the 2013 Birthday Honours for services to promoting British economic interests and philanthropic work.

 Personal life

-Moritz lives in San Francisco with his wife, American novelist Harriet Heyman, and their two children.
+Moritz lives in San Francisco with his wife, American novelist and sculptor Harriet Heyman, and their two sons.

-In May 2012, Moritz announced that he had been diagnosed with a rare, incurable medical condition and would step back from his day-to-day responsibilities at Sequoia Capital while also being elevated to the position of chairman.
+In 2006, Moritz discovered he had a genetic abnormality that causes a rare, incurable form of blood cancer.
+In May 2012, he announced he would step back from his day-to-day responsibilities at Sequoia Capital while also being elevated to the position of chairman.

+In March 2026 Moritz told the BBC that "Britain is an uncomfortable place for Jews today" and that he wanted German citizenship and was applying for a German passport.
+In August 2026 he told the Spiegel that he has finally received the German citizenship.